Purpose

 Description

-In 2009, through the Navigation and Ecosystem Sustainability Program (NESP) authority, a Project Implementation Report (PIR) for the Pool 2 Wing Dam Modification Project was completed.
-The PIR established ecosystem restoration goals and specific performance measure indicators; specified the without-project condition or baseline for each performance measure indicator; and, for each separable element of the ecosystem restoration, identified specific target goals for each performance indicator.
+In 2009, through the Navigation and Ecosystem Sustainability Program authority, or NESP, a project implementation report for the Pool 2 Wing Dam Modification Project was completed.
+The report established ecosystem restoration goals and specific performance measure indicators; specified the without-project condition or baseline for each performance measure indicator; and, for each separable element of the ecosystem restoration, identified specific target goals for each performance indicator.

-The recommended plan as identified in the PIR includes notching 30 wing dams to improve channel border habitat for fish; 23 wing dams were proposed to have a single notch, and seven wing dams were proposed to have a double notch.
-The project delivery team (PDT) evaluated the 30 wing dams identified in the PIR and determined that 17 wing dams could be notched to provide habitat benefit without negatively impacting the Corps’ navigation mission.
+The recommended plan as identified in the report includes notching 30 wing dams to improve channel border habitat for fish; 23 wing dams were proposed to have a single notch, and seven wing dams were proposed to have a double notch.
+The project delivery team evaluated the 30 wing dams identified in the report and determined that 17 wing dams could be notched to provide habitat benefit without negatively impacting the Corps’ navigation mission.

 Status